 To make our super easy recipe just follow the instructions below…

-- Next peel and chop the apples into small bitesized pieces.
+- Prepare the apples – next peel and chop the apples into small bitesized pieces.

-- Add the self raising flour, oats, baking powder, cinnamon and brown sugar to a large mixing bowl.
+- Mix the dried ingredients – add the self raising flour, oats, baking powder, cinnamon and brown sugar to a large mixing bowl.

-- Tip in the peeled, chopped apple pieces
+- Add the apples – tip in the peeled, chopped apple pieces

-- Stir the apples into the dried ingredients gently
+- Give things a mix – stir the apples into the dried ingredients gently

-- Then break in the egg and whisk together with the softened butter gently – don’t over mix
+- Add the egg – break in the egg and whisk together with the softened butter gently – don’t over mix

 - Add the 125ml of milk – I warm this a little in the microwave too because if you pour it into the butter mixture totally chilled it makes the butter go hard.

-- Pour the butter, milk and egg mixture into the dry muffin ingredients and stir together gently with a spoon – don’t over mix the muffin batter otherwise it ruins the texture of the muffin.
+- Add the wet ingredients to the dry ingredients – just pour the butter, milk and egg mixture into the dry muffin ingredients and stir together gently with a spoon – don’t over mix the muffin batter otherwise it ruins the texture of the muffin.

-- Place 6 muffin liners into a muffin tray – I use these brown paper tulip muffin cases from ASDA.
+- Sort the muffin cases – place 6 muffin liners into a muffin tray – I use these brown paper tulip muffin cases from ASDA.

-- Divide the muffin batter evenly between the muffin cases.
+- Divide the muffin batter – split it evenly between the muffin cases.

-- Once cooked remove from the oven and put onto a wire cooling rack to cool down.
+- Allow to cool – once cooked remove from the oven and put onto a wire cooling rack to cool down.